Time: MW 2:20pm to 3:35pm

 There will be regular written homework assignments, in total worth 10% of your grade.
 There will be two midterm exams, each worth 20% of your grade.
 Another 15% of your grade will consist of a programming project.
 The remaining 35% of your grade is a final exam.

 The written homework will be lightly graded; you will get credit if you demonstrate an earnest, reasonably intelligent approach to a problem, even if your answer is incorrect.
 The homework is meant primarily to prepare you for the exams.
+Homework submissions are due by 11:30pm on the due date.
 Late homework submissions will not be accepted.

-Team homework submissions are accepted.
+Team submissions of written homework are accepted.
 You are encouraged to form a team of up to four (4) people for a single joint homework submission.
-Benefits include sharing ideas with other people, reduced workload, and faster feedback (due to less grading).
+Benefits include sharing ideas with other people and reduced workload, but discipline is required to make sure you understand those answers submitted by other members of your team.
 This is purely optional.
-If you do form a team, then elect one member of the team to submit the homework, and be sure all your names are on the submission.
-This applies to all homeworks.
+If you do form a team, then elect one member of the team to submit the homework, who must include all team member names on the submission.
+This applies to all written homeworks, but not the programming project, which must be done individually (see below).

 Your project code will be run automatically (via a script) on one of the Linux lab machines, and your grade will be based on the outcome of running the script.
 Depending on the assignment, there may or may not be additional grading based on some combination of correctness, efficiency, and style.
 The grading criteria will be made clear in the project handout.

 This is not a team project.
-Each student will submit her or his own project code, and no code-sharing is allowed between or among students.
+Each student will submit her or his own project code, and no direct code-sharing is allowed between or among students or anyone else except the instructor or the TA.
+You may, however, discuss issues and general approaches with others at a high level.
+Violations of this rule are considered violations of the Carolina Honor Code forbidding plagiarism (see "Code of Student Academic Responsibility" below).

 Each midterm exam will be taken in person in the normal classroom (see above).
 All midterm exams will be closed book, closed notes, no electronic devices of any kind, EXCEPT you are allowed a single letter-sized sheet of paper with anything you want written or printed on it (both sides) during the exam.
 (The only possible exception to the no electronics rule is for legitimate use of e-devices by students with documented special needs and prior notice.)
 Violating these rules constitutes a violation of the Carolina Honor Code with all its requisite consequences, including a grade of F for the entire course (see "Code of Student Academic Responsibility" below).
 These exam-related rules may be subject to modification and clarification as the course proceeds.